roemvaar/cs_notes/docs/algorithms/bit_manipulation.md

 LSB - Least Significant Bit (the bit in a multiple-bit binary number with the smallest value)

 Big-endian:

 MSB is stored in the first data memory address (lowest memory address), and LSB is stored in the last data memory address (highest memory address).

 Little-endian:

-LSB in the first memory address and MSB in the last.
+LSB is in the first memory address, and MSB is in the last.